Dellcash/Wordpress-to-Vue-KIAN-template/README.md

-# exercise

-This is KIAN wordpress template and i convert it to Vue.js.
+# This is KIAN wordpress template and i convert it to Vue.js with Unocss.

 ## Recommended IDE Setup